-$$\bar{Z} = \sum{i=1}^N \widehat{Y}i$$
+$$\bar{Z} = \sum{i=1}^{N} \widehat{Y}{i}$$

 From the post stratification procedure, we exclude taxpayers with specific characteristics.
-First, bigger firms101 are not considered since they are characterized by a high probability to be audited and so not really subject to a risk based assessment.
+First, bigger firms 101 are not considered since they are characterized by a high probability to be audited and so not really subject to a risk based assessment.
 Moreover, Italian Revenue Agency monitors bigger firms not only with risk-based audits but also with different form of controls, such as tutoring.
 We can therefore conclude that big firms are not subject to any selection bias.
-We also exclude taxpayers for which risk-based audits had a negative results, i.e. taxpayers that did not evade taxes in tax particular tax year.
+We also exclude taxpayers for which riskbased audits had a negative results, i.e. taxpayers that did not evade taxes in tax particular tax year.
 The number of compliant taxpayers per stratum has been also used to correct the correspondent population of taxpayers used in the grossing up.
 Finally, we exclude taxpayers that have been audited but did not complete their tax return in the first place.
 The reason for excluding such firms is the lack of sufficient information in order to use the corresponding tax evasion in the grossing up procedure to the population.

 Special attention should be devoted to the features of data in terms of the 'timing' of risk-based audits and audited tax year.
 Given the characteristics of the audited process by the Italian Revenue Agency, we select those risk-based audit that are at the last stage of the process, i.e. those for which the Agency has worked in consultation with the taxpayer to determine the tax claim.
-We need on average two
+We need on average two and self-employed taxpayers.
+100 In the methodology used, strata are defined by sector of economic activity (6), firm size defined in terms of turnover (4), and macro-regions (4).

-99 A post stratification method has been also applied by the INSEE to correct national accounts for the share of underground economy in France (Louvot-Runavot, 2011) and by Fiorio and D'Amuri (2005) to estimate income tax evasion by employed and self-employed taxpayers.
+99 A post stratification method has been also applied by the INSEE to correct national accounts for the share of underground economy in France (Louvot-Runavot, 2011) and by Fiorio and D'Amuri (2005) to estimate income tax evasion by employed years after the year of the audit to have final data on all claims.
+Moreover, as stated by the Italian tax law, one tax year can be audited until 5 years after the corresponding tax return has been completed.
+Considering this 'timing', estimates on a tax year are available with a seven-year lag.
+Table 5.4 provides a visual insight of the combination between audited year and year of audits used to complete bottom-up estimates.